sahandrez/distracting_control/README.md

 ---
-This is a copy of the original [distracting_control](https://github.com/google-research/google-research/tree/master/distracting_control) repository, with the only change being the reorganization of the package to be able to install and easily use in other codes.
+This is a copy of the original [distracting_control](https://github.com/google-research/google-research/tree/master/distracting_control) repository, with the only changes being the reorganization of the package to be able to install and easily use in other codes.
+Additionally, dependency on TensorFlow has been completely removed.
 Simply clone this repo and run `pip install -e .`.
 ---

 `distracting_control` extends `dm_control` with static or dynamic visual